 A degree in the Humanities develops an advanced level of competence in the use of language and the exercise of critical thought, providing a basis for a variety of career options and professional choices.
 Each member of the Humanities faculty serves as an advisor to help students successfully complete their degree program and accomplish their career goals, and each member participates in the teaching of HUM 101 and HUM 448.

 Students may declare the major at any time.
 Formal admission to the major occurs after students complete 32 hours of college level course work.

-Three courses carry the Humanities designation (HUM).
+Four courses carry the Humanities designation (HUM).
 All other courses for the degree come from Art, English, and Philosophy/Religious Studies.

 Interdisciplinary Humanities: Concentration in Art

-The School of Liberal Studies also offers a Bachelor of Arts in Interdisciplinary Humanities: Concentration in Art.
+The School of Liberal Arts also offers a Bachelor of Arts in Interdisciplinary Humanities: Concentration in Art.
 All University Studies requirements must be met with a total of 120 semester hours required for graduation.
 For the Humanities major, 48 semester hours are required, including HUM 101, HUM 300, HUM 448, an internship, and specific support courses.
 At least one-half of the semester hours applied to the major must be upper division courses.
 An additional twenty hours of art courses are needed to complete the Concentration in Art major.